Destinations AI Logo

 Angelika Bentin/ Adobe Stock

 With the serenity of a pastoral poem and the charm of absurdist theatre, Fuxing Park in Pudong stands as an anomalous oasis amidst the sleek, modern structures that punctuate Shanghai’s skyline.
-Here in the surrender of verdant boughs and blushing blooms, time seems to slow and swerve, offering a respite tainted only by unabashed laughter and the whimsy of serendipitous encounters.
+In the surrender of verdant boughs and blushing blooms, time seems to slow and swerve, offering a respite tainted only by unabashed laughter and the whimsy of serendipitous encounters.

 Amble along, and you’ll spot gaggles of retirees engaged in fierce battles of Mahjong or Chinese chess, their faces etched with lines that trace stories of bygone days.
 Glance ahead, and you’ll see impromptu dance gatherings – a waltz here, a salsa there – their footfalls seducing the afternoon air into becoming their soundtrack.

-Just when you think you’ve tasted the park’s soul, the murmur of water draws you towards a charming square filled with children releasing zephyr-kissed ships into the man-made pond, their faces alight with delight and innocence.
+When you think you’ve tasted the park’s soul, the murmur of water draws you towards a charming square filled with children releasing zephyr-kissed ships into the man-made pond, their faces alight with delight and innocence.

 Address: 516 Fuxing Rd (M), Huangpu, Shanghai, China, 200025